I guess you've heard what the new British prime minister said.

 Human greed takes the lion's share of solar energy.

-The human dominance of this natural resource is affecting other species, reducing the amount of energy available to them by almost 10 percent, say scientists.
+The human dominance of this natural resource is affecting other species, reducing the amount of energy available to them by almost 10%, say scientists.

 Researchers said that the findings showed that humans were using a remarkable share of the Earth's plant productivity to meet the needs and wants of one species.

-They also warned that the increased use of biofuels like uh ethanol and canola should be viewed cautiously given the potential for further pressure on ecosystems.
+They also warned that the increased use of biofuels like ethanol and canola should be viewed cautiously, given the potential for further pressure on ecosystems.

 These scientists are from Austria and Germany.

-They publish their results today in the Journal of the Proceedings of the National Academy of Sciences.
+They published their results today in the Journal of the Proceedings of the National Academy of Sciences.

-Uh they analyze data on land use, agriculture, and forestry from 161 countries representing 97% of the world's land map, and they're dead serious.
+They analyzed data on land use, agriculture, and forestry from 161 countries representing 97% of the world's land map.

 I fly over it a lot.